What is a collaborative Court?

 What is a DUI/DWI Court?
 DUI Program Information sheet

 DUI courts are a type of collaborative court that provide individualized treatment and supervision to defendants with repeat DUI (driving under the influence) or DWI (driving while impaired) charges.
 Based off the successful drug court model, DUI courts provide an alternative to a traditional method of incarceration through a system of supervision, accountability, and rehabilitative treatment.
 The goal of DUI/DWI court is to:

 - reduce traffic fatalities and limit impaired driving; and,

 - support defendant's return to society by addressing underlying substance use disorders and mental health issues.

 What is Drug Treatment Court?
 Drug Treatment Court Program Information sheet

 Drug Treatment Court is an evidence-based court program that provide an alternative to traditional criminal justice case adjudication for high risk/high need individuals struggling with substance use disorders.
 These collaborative justice court models take a team based, less adversarial approach to case processing and combine close judicial oversight and monitoring with intensive supervision and substance abuse treatment services in lieu of incarceration.
+The duration of the Drug Treatment Court is 12 months (per AB1950).
 The goals of Drug Treatment Court is to: